 HEPA filtration is most effective if used at both small and large scales.

 - Large-scale HEPA filters are installed within the existing airflow of the facility’s air conditioning or heating system.
 All of the air that flows from the HVAC system also travels through the HEPA unit, where the heated or cooled air is effectively scrubbed of contaminants before it travels further on into the hospital.

 - Smaller-scale HEPA filtration can be achieved using individual standalone units that can be placed in areas where additional air cleaning is needed.

-It's extremely important that HEPA filters in a hospital or health care facility be checked and changed frequently to prevent buildup of dirt and contaminants.
+It’s extremely important that HEPA filters in a hospital or health care facility be checked and changed frequently to prevent the buildup of dirt and contaminants.
 HEPA filters are very thick, which means they can impede airflow in your HVAC system, potentially causing malfunctions or breakdowns.
 They will most likely require specialized mounting frames and related components.